SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 - Bounded execution powerShort-lived tokens with revocation and emergency cutoff reduce blast radius.

-Principals, delegated scopes, and signer provenance define who can request what action.
+Principals, delegated scopes, and signer provenance define who can request what custody transition.

-The graph models principals, devices, facilities, zones, assets, and custody state for policy evaluation.
+The graph models principals, devices, facilities, zones, assets, and custody state for decision-time evaluation.

 It supports explanation payloads, multihop authority paths, and deterministic reproducibility of decisions.

-A stateless PDP evaluates intent before execution and returns deny or bounded authority.
+A stateless PDP evaluates intent before execution and returns deny, quarantine, or bounded authority.

-Decision outputs include policy rationale, trust gaps, and explicit quarantine paths where needed.
+Decision outputs include policy rationale, trust gaps, and explicit fail-closed paths where needed.

 Telemetry, anomaly signals, and graph analysis can advise risk posture without owning final authorization.